jerry1998728/SIP-Project/README.md

 > + Standard and Poors 500 Index (SPY)

-Fist we cleaned and comdinded our data into on dataframe for anaysis.
-Below are examples of what the data sets look like prior to analysis:
+Fist, we cleaned and comdinded our data into on dataframe for anaysis; below are examples of what the data sets look like prior to analysis:
 >
 >![Data Cleanse](https://github.com/jerry1998728/SIP-Project/blob/main/Images/Cleaning_Merge_DF.png?raw=true)